rajvatsal/todo/README.md

 - ## list

   - add my projects page
+    - open project when you click on it (doesn't work in projects list of page when you are in my projects)
+    - add a add project button in .page
-    - combine the functions for adding project on sidebar and main page
+    - ~~combine the functions for adding project on sidebar and main page~~
     - ~~make my projects nav heading to a button~~
     - ~~add event listener to that button that creates my projects page~~
     - ~~create default projects on logic~~
     - ~~list all the projects on the projects page.~~
     - ~~add edit button~~
-    - add a add project button in .page
-    - update page on My projects when you have added a project in projects
+    - ~~update page on My projects when you have added a project in projects~~
-    - open project when you click on it
   - contemplate how can you also use css for project colors. <!-- production. -->
   - add sections. <!-- this is an after thought, I may add it on revisiting this project on a later date. -->